Loading your recommendations…

 Souvenirs & Crafts

 For traditional to unique finds and the perfect souvenirs, head to Durham’s local shops.
 Peruse through a variety of gifts from around the world at Bull City Fair Trade.
-Sort through puzzles and home goods at Indio, and thrift through The Scrap Exchange for clothing, books, and games.
-Visit sister stores Chet Miller, Parker & Otis, and Tiny, for an eclectic selection of just about everything and anything.
+Sort through puzzles and home goods at Indio, and thrift through The Scrap Exchange for clothing, books and games.
+Visit sister stores Chet Miller, Parker & Otis, and Tiny for an eclectic selection of just about everything and anything.

-Play a round of golf.
+Play a Round of Golf in Durham

 The Hillandale Golf Course provides a challenge to golfers of all skill levels.
 An experienced instructor can help you up your game, or you can reserve a tee time just for fun.